CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

   - 347: 04/05/2014 ===

-New features:
+New features

   - Desktop and client: Multiple moving maps

 ### 3.346: 03/18/2014

-Bug fixes:
+Bug fixes

   - Desktop: Hang painting default map (not Virtual Earth)

 ### 3.345: 03/15/2014

-Bug fixes:
+Bug fixes

   - Desktop: Layers don't respect the color properly

 ### 3.344: 03/09/2014

-Bug fixes:
+Bug fixes

   - Desktop: When creating a CTX from predefined application, startup mode should be Applications